 The history of alcohol in both America and Canada has by now a considerable literature.
-It deals with technological, business, temperance/Prohibition, and various sociological aspects.
-There is a useful history of the saloon for example which looks at the drinks served (in a general way), the free lunch, the types of patrons, and related services the saloon might offer including illicit ones.
-Another book , c.
+It deals with technological, business, temperance/Prohibition, and sociological aspects.
+There is a useful history of the saloon for example which looks at the drinks served (in a general way), the free lunch, patrons, and related services offered including illicit ones.
+Another book, c.
 1900, tells you how to run a saloon to ensure a good profit.

 What of the social life of the saloon: quirks of customers, brands of beverages served, that kind of thing?
 There is of course the anti-saloon tract, which forms part of anti-drink literature.
 There are a number of lurid essays, generally written by ex-drinkers or ex-saloonkeepers or both, which chronicle the evils of liquor.
 These have their place and far from me to put them down, as the saloon did its share of wrong certainly.
 Still, it provided a service that people want and will find one way or another as the experience of Prohibition shows only too clearly.